Double Bass Blues

 Double Bass Blues is a 2019 picture book by Andrea J. Loney and illustrated by Rudy Gutierrez.
-The book was generally well-reviewed, and it received a 2020 Caldecott Honor.
+The book was generally well-reviewed, and received a 2020 Caldecott Honor.

 Background and publication

 The book was published on October 22, 2019.

 Plot

 A young musician's journey home is accompanied by numerous sound effects.

 Illustrations

 Nicholl Montgomery wrote that it's through the illustrations that we understand Nic's point of view.